ncatlab/nlab-content/pages/7079.md

 ## Idea

-A [[model category]] is a [[homotopical category]] equipped with extra good control over the [[weak equivalences]].
+A [[model category]] is a [[homotopical category]] equipped with especially nice control over the [[weak equivalences]].
 In particular every [[object]] of the category is weakly equivalent to an object that is particularly well behaved for forming [[derived hom-spaces]] _into_ it -- these are the fibrant objects, as well as weakly equivalent to a object that is particularly well-behaved for forming [[derived hom-spaces]] _out of_ it -- these are the cofibrant objects.

 Hence fibrant and cofibrant objects are particularly good representatives of objects, which are the "same" as the given objects up to [[weak equivalence]].